One of the questions we get asked the most here at Prim & Prep is how to grow a thick, attractive beard.

-We’ll look at all of the different methods to straighten your beard, talk you through the steps, the pros and the cons of each one, and help you decide which one is best for you and your beard.
+We’ll look at all of the different methods on how to straighten your beard, talk you through the steps, the pros and the cons of each one, and help you decide which one is best for you and your beard.

 Use the table of contents below to jump to the sections most important to you.

-You remember we said that we’ve been planning this article for a while?
+Do you remember we said that we’ve been planning this article for a while?

 Come on, we just said it twenty seconds ago, keep up.

-Well that’s because when we were researching our article on the best products to straighten a beard, we found there was a huge array of them out there.
+Well, that’s because when we were researching our article on the best products to straighten a beard, we found there was a huge array of them out there.